 - Whole-body CT or LifeScan (CT Brain, Chest, Abdomen, and Pelvis) for screening of asymptomatic individuals is not indicated.
-The performance of whole-body screening CT examinations in healthy individuals does not meet any of the current validity criteria for screening studies and there is no clear documentation of benefit versus radiation risk. - Whole-body low dose CT is supported for oncologic staging in Multiple Myeloma (See Multiple Myeloma and Plasmacytomas (ONC-25) in the Oncology Imaging Guidelines)
+The performance of whole-body screening CT examinations in healthy individuals does not meet any of the current validity criteria for screening studies and there is no clear documentation of benefit versus radiation risk. - Whole-body low-dose CT is supported for oncologic staging in Multiple Myeloma.
+See Multiple Myeloma and Plasmacytomas (ONC-25) in the Oncology Imaging Guidelines.

-Whole Body MR Imaging (Preface-5.2)
+Whole-Body MR Imaging (Preface-5.2)

-PRF.WB.0005.2.UOH
+PRF.WB.0005.2.A

-- Whole-body MRI (WBMRI) is, with the exception of select cancer predisposition syndromes and autoimmune conditions discussed below, generally not supported at this time due to lack of standardization in imaging technique and lack of evidence that WBMRI improves individual outcome for any individual disease state. - While WBMRI has the benefit of whole-body imaging and lack of radiation exposure, substantial variation still exists in the number of images, type of sequences (STIR vs. diffusion weighting, for example), and contrast agent(s) used. - Coding considerations: - There are no established CPT® or HCPCS codes for reporting WBMRI. - WBMRI is at present only reportable using CPT® 76498.
-All other methods of reporting whole-body MRI are inappropriate, including: - Separate diagnostic MRI codes for multiple individual body parts - MRI Bone Marrow Supply (CPT® 77084) - · Disease-specific considerations: - o Cancer screening: - Interval WBMRI is recommended for cancer screening in individuals with select cancer predisposition syndromes.
-Otherwise, WBMRI has not been shown to improve outcomes for cancer screening.
-See Li-Fraumeni Syndrome (LFS) (PEDONC-2.2), Hereditary Paraganglioma-Pheochromocytoma (HPP) Syndromes (PEDONC-2.13), Constitutional Mismatch Repair Deficiency (CMMRD or Turcot Syndrome) - (PEDONC-2.15) in the Pediatric Oncology Imaging Guidelines for additional information - o Cancer staging and restaging - While the feasibility of WBMRI has been established, data remain conflicting on whether WBMRI is of equivalent diagnostic accuracy compared with standard imaging modalities such as CT, scintigraphy, and PET imaging. - Evidence has not been published establishing WBMRI as a standard evaluation for any type of cancer. - Autoimmune disease - WBMRI can be approved in some situations for individuals with chronic recurrent multifocal osteomyelitis.
-See Chronic Recurrent Multifocal Osteomyelitis (PEDMS-10.2) in the Pediatric Musculoskeletal Imaging Guidelines for additional information.
+- Whole-body MRI (WBMRI) is, with the exception of select cancer predisposition syndromes and autoimmune conditions discussed below, generally not supported at this time due to lack of standardization in imaging technique and lack of evidence that WBMRI improves outcome for any individual disease state. - While WBMRI has the benefit of whole-body imaging and lack of radiation exposure, substantial variation still exists in the number of images, type of sequences (STIR vs. diffusion weighting, for example), and contrast agent(s) used. - Coding considerations: - o There are no established CPT® or HCPCS codes for reporting WBMRI. - WBMRI is at present only reportable using CPT® 76498.
+All other methods of reporting whole-body MRI are inappropriate including the following: - Separate diagnostic MRI codes for multiple individual body parts - MRI Bone Marrow Supply (CPT® 77084) - Disease-specific considerations: - o Cancer screening: - Interval WBMRI is recommended for cancer screening in individuals with select cancer predisposition syndromes.
+Otherwise, WBMRI has not been shown to improve outcomes for cancer screening. - For additional information, see Li-Fraumeni Syndrome (LFS) (PEDONC-2.2), Hereditary Paraganglioma- Pheochromocytoma (HPP) Syndromes (PEDONC-2.13), or Constitutional Mismatch Repair Deficiency (CMMRD or Turcot Syndrome) (PEDONC-2.15) in the Pediatric Oncology Imaging Guidelines. - Cancer staging and restaging: - While the feasibility of WBMRI has been established, data remain conflicting on whether WBMRI is of equivalent diagnostic accuracy compared with standard imaging modalities such as CT, scintigraphy, and PET imaging. - Evidence has not been published establishing WBMRI as a standard evaluation for any type of cancer. - Autoimmune disease: - WBMRI can be approved in some situations for individuals with chronic recurrent multifocal osteomyelitis. - For additional information, see Chronic Recurrent Multifocal Osteomyelitis (PEDMS-10.2) in the Pediatric Musculoskeletal Imaging Guidelines.

-Pediatric Peripheral Vascular Disease (PVD) Imaging Guidelines (For Ohio Only): CSRAD024OH.A Effective June 1, 2023 UnitedHealthcare Community Plan Coverage Determination Guideline Page 35 of 89
+Pediatric Peripheral Vascular Disease (PVD) Imaging Guidelines (For Ohio Only): CSRAD024OH.B